asyncapi/community/docs/how-changes-in-the-spec-are-introduced.md

 Let's see how Daniel Kocot proposed and championed a feature for the next spec release.
 - He started a discussion on why his proposal was made.  [#707](https://github.com/asyncapi/spec/issues/707)
 - He opened a PR for his proposed change, which was reviewed by the contributors/maintainers. [#717](https://github.com/asyncapi/spec/pull/717)
-- After review and potential improvement, he did a compliant implementation of his feature with [AsyncAPI JS Parser](https://www.github.com/asyncapi/parser-js) and [spec-json-schemas](https://github.com/asyncapi/spec-json-schemas/pull/250) simply because it's a critical requirement since the feature requires it
+- After review and potential improvement, he did a compliant implementation of his feature with [AsyncAPI JS Parser](https://www.github.com/asyncapi/parser-js) and [spec-json-schemas](https://github.com/asyncapi/spec-json-schemas/pull/250) simply because it's a critical requirement.
 - Since the implementation was a success, his proposed change got approved and made it to the next release.

 Check out our [how to contribute guide](https://github.com/asyncapi/spec/blob/master/CONTRIBUTING.md) to learn more.